ryanmeinzer/noela-public/README.md

 # Noela

-I built Noela.ai to combats the loneliness epidemic.
+I built Noela.ai to combat the loneliness epidemic.
 Together is Better.

 ## Use